 Every Data Annotation Project is Large Scale in Autonomous Driving

 Why does training require this much data?
-AI-based systems enable quick progress, but the ct.
+AI-based systems enable quick progress, but this progress slows down after a certain point.
+More and more data is needed to improve the model performance.
 Moreover, we have to make sure that self-driving systems can reliably handle rare events.
+Rare event data has a significant impact on the performance of the trained algorithm.
 Bringing sophisticated AI-based driving functions to the road safely therefore requires a growing amount of ever higher-quality data.

 In general, AI functions in production systems must cross a very high reliability threshold before being used in real systems.
 In automated driving in particular, the associated safety risks are extremely high.
 The tragic accidents at Uber and Tesla are admonishing reminders of this.
 As a consequence, registration authorities require ever stricter validation measures for high-quality driving functions to ensure their correct operation.
 Since these validation measures are often based on driven kilometers, they require large volumes of data.